COM8/esp32-jura/README.md

 ### General
 There are several steps of obfuscation being done by the JURA coffee maker to prevent others from reading the bare protocol.

-#### Connecting to a JURA coffee maker
+#### Connecting to an JURA coffee maker
-To connect to a JURA coffee maker we are using a 5V UART signal with the following configuration:
+To connect to an JURA coffee maker we are using a 5V UART signal with the following configuration:
 * **Baud Rate:** 9600
 * **Data Bits:** 8
 * **Parity:** Disabled